kristoferkp/SmallXY/JOURNAL.md

 created_at: "2025-07-07"
 ---

+### Total time spent on project at the submitting mark: around 67h

 My school doesn't have a 3D printer (well it does but it is a broken Makerbot Replicator) so I wanted to change that.
 With the 350 USD budget from Hackclub I can design a printer that my fellow schoolmates can use to make their designs come to life.

 The after many hours of back and fourth I decided that the printer will use CoreXY kinematics for its great speed and compact size.